rubenwardy/minetest_modding_book/_en/map/lvm.md

 print(data[idx])
 ```

-If you run that, you'll notice that `data[vi]` is an integer.
+When you run this, you'll notice that `data[vi]` is an integer.
 This is because
-the engine doesn't store nodes using their name string, as string comparision
+the engine doesn't store nodes using their name string, as string comparison
 is slow.
 Instead, the engine uses a content ID.
 You can find out the content
-ID for a particular type of node like so:
+ID for a particular type of node with `get_content_id()`.
+For example:

 ```lua
 local c_stone = minetest.get_content_id("default:stone")
 ```

-and then you can check whether a node is stone like so:
+You can then check whether the node is stone:

 ```lua
 local idx = a:index(x, y, z)